aaDHumanities/aa-dh-org/_pages/home.md

 This professional association acts to support and extend links between digital humanities researchers, improve professional development opportunities, and provide international leverage for local projects and initiatives.
 The aaDH organises the [Digital Humanities Australasia conference](/conferences/) every two years and provides other opportunities for fostering an understanding of digital technologies in the humanities.

 We invite you to join our community by [becoming an aaDH member](/join/).

+## Acknowledgement of Country

+*We acknowledge the Traditional Owners and Custodians of the lands and waters on which we live, work and play.*